-This outlines the process in which all pupils attending a school within CELT are identified as having SEND and, how, through a Graduated Approach a pupil receives the support they need.
-This approach involves formal review processes, agreed methods of assessing and identifying pupils and the use of data where it exists.
+This policy outlines the process in which all students attending a school within CELT are identified as having SEND and how, through a Graduated Approach a student receives the support they need.
+This approach involves formal review processes, agreed methods of assessing and identifying students and the use of data where it exists.

-What is a Special Educational Need
+What is a Special Educational Need?

-SEND Code of Practice 0-25 definition of SEN -
+SEND Code of Practice 0-25 definition of SEN:

-- "A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her"

-"A child of compulsory school age or a young person has a learning difficulty." - "A child of compulsory school age or a young person has a learning difficulty or disability if her or she: - has a significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions"
+- "A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her" - "A child of compulsory school age or a young person has a learning difficulty or disability if he or she: - has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions"